There are two ways to add events:

 editing events from duke event calendar

 All edits to feed-generated Events should be made on the Duke Event Calendar.
-Any changes made to an imported Event on your Drupal admin website will be overwritten by the Event Calendar feed.
+Do not make changes to an imported Event on your Drupal admin website, as they will be overwritten by the Event Calendar feed.

 How to Identify Event Items from the Duke Event Calendar